-There is a photograph in the Church of the men from Butterton who joined H.M Forces.
+There is a photograph in the Church of the men from Butterton who joined H.M Forces for WWI.
 They are:

 R.Salt, S.Salt, J.Salt (father of John James Salt, unable to attends on the day photo was taken), A.Poyser, C(harles).Birch, W.Henshall, P(ercy).Denham, T.Wheeldon, R.Millward, W.Millward, J.Millward, J.Goldstraw, C(yril) E .Crump, J.T Titterton and R(alph) Mellor.
 The 3 Millwards were brothers Ralph, James and William.
 If anyone knows anything about any of these men, please contact Maggie Risby.